 Living in the shadow of the nation’s capital, acronyms such as DoD, NSA and DHS are a part of the daily vernacular.
 Alexandria has its own set of acronyms, from AEDP to WEBA, which represents organizations and various business associations that span every corner of the city.

-Some, like the Chamber of Commerce, have been around for over a century, while others, like the Capitol Post, represent the needs of the city’s shifting demographic.
+Some, like the Chamber of Commerce, have been around for over a century, while others, like the West End Business Association, represent the needs of the city’s shifting economic demographic.

 Visit Alexandria is the city’s tourism marketing agency and attracts visitors to the city through sales and marketing programs.
 The Visitor’s Center is located at 221 King St. with administrative offices at 625 N. Washington St., Suite 400.
 VisitAlexandriaVA.com

 Founded in 1992, the Alexandria Economic Development Partnership actively positions and promotes commercial spaces and economic opportunities in the City of Alexandria as the city’s primary engine for economic development.
 AEDP serves as the leading resource for economic data, customized reports, development maps, real estate insights and information on tax and financial incentives for businesses and commercial real estate professionals.
 625 N. Washington St., suite 400.
 703-739-3820 or www.AlexEcon.org

 Alexandria is home to one of the largest chambers in the Greater Washington region, with 850 professional business members and partners employing more than 49,000 people region-wide.
 Founded in 1906, it serves as the voice of the business community in the City of Alexandria through aggressive lobbying efforts at the local, state and federal levels.
 801 N. Fairfax St. 703-549-1000 or www.alexchamber.com